Lane Thomas Preview, Player Props: Nationals vs. Marlins

 Lane Thomas At The Plate

-- Thomas has 143 hits and an OBP of .333 to go with a slugging percentage of .473.
-All three of those stats rank first among Washington hitters this season.
+- Thomas leads Washington with 144 hits and an OBP of .333, plus a team-best slugging percentage of .471.

-- Among the qualified hitters in baseball, he ranks 17th in batting average, 65th in on-base percentage, and 36th in slugging.
+- Among the qualified hitters in MLB, he ranks 16th in batting average, 61st in on-base percentage, and 38th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.